AndreySushkovich/sdonch-idp/DesignPatterns/README.md

 # Creational Patterns

 1. **Factory Method.** Depending on the value of a String parameter ("doc", "docx", "xls", "xlsx") you need to export (convert) the file of the corresponding format to HTML.
+(Can it be done without factory methods?
+How?)
 2. **Abstract Factory.** *In progress*